AGPlested/SAFT/README.md

 Getting all these packages aligned is not easy.
 You can use anaconda, pip or compile from source.
 It is best to start with a fresh environment.

-Very important : Qt versions after 5.9 are not open source (breaks licensing conditions), and coincidentally have serious bugs on macOS.
-We need Qt for the high-performance scientific plotting library pyqtgraph.
-PySide2 versions up to 5.15 seem to run happily with qt 5.9.7 but it may be difficult to avoid a concurrent Qt update, unless you have a separate version of Qt compiled from open source and know how to point PySide2 at it.
-The latter solution is not stable.

 Conda currently provides Qt 5.9.7 and this makes it convenient to use conda to set up the package environment.
-To make getting the right environment in place, we include a conda environment .yml file in the distribution (SAFTenv.yml).
+To make getting the right environment in place easy, we include a conda environment .yml file in the distribution (SAFTenv.yml).
 To use this, you must have Anaconda or Miniconda.
 If you don't have Anaconda already, just get [Miniconda](# https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

 To install the packages needed for SAFT into a fresh environment with Miniconda, go to the SAFT directory and enter the following in the Terminal,